CartoDB/carto-vl/docs/guides/06-aggregations.md

 - `globalAvg`: calculates the average value.
 - `globalPercentile`: calculates the Nth percentile.

 Let's use some of them with our cities dataset.
-You can start with the [basemap](/developers/carto-vl/examples/maps/guides/getting-started/step-1.html) template.
+You can start as usual from a [basemap](/developers/carto-vl/examples/maps/guides/getting-started/step-1.html).
 Take its source code and copy it to a new file called `aggregations.html`.
+Now you are ready to start.

-Next, create a visualization adding the cities layer and 3 variables with global functions, using this code:
+Then create a visualization adding the cities layer and 3 variables with global functions, using this code:
 ```js
 const source = new carto.source.Dataset('populated_places');
 const viz = new carto.Viz(`